Symptoms After a Membrane Sweep: What to Expect and When to Call Your Doctor

-If you’ve just had a membrane sweep, you might notice some symptoms shortly after.
-Cramping similar to menstrual cramps, light spotting, and changes in your vaginal discharge can occur.
+If you’ve just had a membrane sweep, you might notice some changes right away.
+Cramping similar to menstrual cramps, light spotting, and shifts in vaginal discharge are all common.
 These signs suggest your body may be gearing up for labor.
-It’s essential to monitor for specific indicators like regular contractions or the loss of your mucus plug.
-Understanding these signs can help you navigate the final stages of your pregnancy.
-What should you look for next?
+Knowing what to watch for, like regular contractions or the loss of your mucus plug, can help you stay prepared in these final weeks of pregnancy.

 What Is a Membrane Sweep?